MatthewSmithPhysics/Computational-Physics/README.md

-# Computational-Physics-
+# Computational-Physics
-A repository containing exercises from self-study of computational physics.
+This repository contains exercises completed by myself in my self-study of computational physics, separate from any formal class on my degree programme.
+Feel free to explore this repository as evidence of my experience in computing in the context of physics and maths.